 Our department has a vibrant research culture and offers numerous multidisciplinary opportunities for students to be involved in research, for a few examples see https://cfs.utk.edu/research/.
 Annual research assignment decisions are based on the alignment of a student’s goals and interests with faculty members’ portfolios and ongoing studies.

 Generally, teaching assignments are offered to PhD students who have a firm grounding in human development and family theory, usually later in their studies.
 Students may also receive teaching assistantships in order to assist faculty members with undergraduate classes (e.g., help prepare materials for class, grade papers).

 Early Learning Center

 A few departmental assistantships are located in the Early Learning Center (ELC).
-Students who receive these assistantships are usually interested in learning about early childhood programs and how children and families benefit from quality child care facilities.
-Students who receive an ELC assistantship are assigned to one of the three ELC early education facilities and are directly responsible to the facility’s assistant director (AD).
-Students on ELC assistantships usually meet with ADs before their assignments are finalized to discuss various opportunities in the ELC that may be of interest to them.
-Final decisions about assignments are based as much as possible on creating a good match between a student’s professional goals and ELC program needs.
+Students who receive these assistantships are usually interested in learning about early childhood education programs.
+Students who receive an ELC assistantship are assigned to one of the three ELC early education facilities and are directly responsible to the facility’s Assistant Director (AD).
+Final decisions about assignments are based on creating a good match between a student’s professional goals and ELC program needs.

 Please note that departmental assistantships are not limited to the above listings.
-For more information regarding assistantships, please contact the graduate administrative assistants.
+For more information regarding assistantships, please contact the graduate specialist, Rachel Clement.